RHS students learn about vaping risks

 Sarah Cosgrove, a respiratory therapist at Rutland Regional Medical Center, delivered a presentation to sophomores outlining the health risks of using electronic vapor products, or EVPs.
-RHS freshmen attended the same presentation last week; juniors and seniors are scheduled to attend next week.
+RHS freshmen attended the same presentation the week before; juniors and seniors were scheduled to attend this week.

-The presentation, which has toured Rutland County since January 2019, is funded by the Vermont Department of Health RRMC.
-So far Cosgrove has given face-to-face presentations to around 2,500 students in grades five through 12.
+The presentation, which has toured Rutland County since January 2019, is funded by the Vermont Department of Health and RRMC.
+So far, Cosgrove has given face-to-face presentations to around 2,500 students in grades five through 12.

 “We have never had a substance that has affected as many youth in history,” Cosgrove told the students.